daizhen/HP_ServiceManager_RAD_Editor/README.md

 3. How to extract mulit lines of code from list control?
 	1. Select any line of code, but ensure the edit cursor is not shown within it.
 	2. Press  **Control + R**
+4. The editor is pop as model window, which means When the editor is open you cannot touch the Service Manager interface anymore before the editor closed.
+5. I also created a stand-alone RAD editor with the same functionality to avoid problem of 4#. [https://github.com/daizhen/netRADEditor](https://github.com/daizhen/netRADEditor "netRADEditor")

 ##Supported Service Manager Versions##
 From 7.X to the latest 9.40